 Secular or Religious… this is the question!?!

 A One-Room Schoolhouse never wishes to debate doctrine or become your pastor.
 I want to offer curriculum choices that could meet all our students’ needs and, of course, support students in a rigorous scientific laboratory high school experience.
-With extensive research, I have come down to three different options to offer our high school students.
 Of course, they can always choose their own coursework if these do not fit their family’s needs, but these are going to be my recommendations for our high school students.

 So what do you think?